 The general manager of an organization said that he feared he would lose his position for three years.
 He always imagined failure.
 The thing he feared did not exist, save as a morbid anxious thought in his own mind.
 His vivid imagination dramatized the loss of his job until he became nervous and neurotic.
 Finally, he was asked to resign.

 Actually, he dismissed himself.
 His constant negative imagery and fear suggestions to his subconscious mind caused the latter to respond accordingly.
 It caused him to make mistakes and foolish decisions, which resulted in his failure as a general manager.
-His dismissal would never have happened.
-If he had immediately moved to the opposite in his mind.
+His dismissal would never have happened if he had immediately moved to the opposite in his mind.

 They Plotted Against Him

-During a recent zoom interview, I had a two-hour conversation with a prominent government official.
+During a recent Zoom interview, I had a two-hour conversation with a prominent government official.
 He had a deep sense of inner peace and serenity.
 He said that all the abuse he receives politically from newspapers and the opposition party never disturbs him.
-His practice is to sit still for fifteen minutes in the morning and realize that he is a deep, still ocean of peace in the center of him.
+His practice is to sit still for fifteen minutes in the morning and realize that he is a deep, still ocean of peace in the centre of him.
 Meditating in this way, he generates tremendous power, which overcomes all manner of difficulties and fears.

 Some time previously, a colleague called him at midnight and told him a group of people was plotting against him.
 This is what he said to his colleague, “I am going to sleep now in perfect peace.
 You can discuss it with me at 10:00 A.M. tomorrow.”